-This blog post is the first in a series about Kafka Streams, the new stream processing library of the Apache Kafka project, which was introduced in Kafka v0.10.
+This blog post is the first in a series about the Streams API of Apache Kafka, the new stream processing library of the Apache Kafka project, which was introduced in Kafka v0.10.

 Current blog posts in the Kafka Streams series:

-In this post we are looking at the elasticity and scalability of Kafka Streams.
-Once you have implemented your stream processing application using Kafka Streams, you might have the following questions regarding its deployment and operation so that you can put it into production:
+In this post we are looking at the elasticity and scalability of the Streams API.
+Once you have implemented your stream processing application using the Streams API, you might have the following questions regarding its deployment and operation so that you can put it into production:

 Let’s start with two quick answers to these questions: